 Middle Republican NRD has an ongoing project with the Frenchman Valley Irrigation District (FVID) to conduct recharge through their surface delivery system and use the water for Compact compliance if necessary.
-NeDNR continued discussions with FVID in 2022 about potential improvements to FVID's infrastructure.

-Lower Republican NRD has an agreement with NBID that establishes water savings through the placement of automated gates.
+Lower Republican NRD has an agreement with the Nebraska Bostwick Irrigation District (NBID) that establishes water savings through the placement of automated gates.